Defxult/discordLevelingSystem/README.md

 * Associated static method
   * `DiscordLevelingSystem.create_database_file(path: str)`

-The above *static* method is used the create the database file for you in the path you specify.
+The above *static* method is used to create the database file for you in the path you specify.
 This method only needs to be called once.
 Example:
 ```py
 DiscordLevelingSystem.create_database_file(r'C:\Users\Defxult\Documents')
 ```